karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 In a nutshell, infrastructure as code (IaC) is the process of managing and provisioning computer resources through machine-readable definition files, instead of through physical hardware configuration or interactive configuration tools.

-Deploying insfrastructure as code on Azure using Azure DevOps and Terraform requires a minimal bootstrap process.
+Deploying insfrastructure as code on Azure using Azure Pipelines and Terraform requires a minimal bootstrap process.
 The required steps are the following ones:
 -  Create a Resource Group.
 -  Create an Storage Account to store the Terraform state.
 -  Create a Service Principal on our Azure Active Directory.
 -  Assign a role to the SP with enough permissions to create new resources on Azure.
 -  Store the SP credentials somewhere safe.
--  On Azure DevOps when a CI/CD pipeline is executed, it needs to retrieve the SP credentials and create/update/delete the desired infrastructure on Azure using Terraform.
+-  When an IaC pipeline is executed on Azure Pipelines, it needs to retrieve the SP credentials and create/update/delete the desired infrastructure on Azure using Terraform.

-As you can see the required steps to start using IaC with Terraform are quite simple and you could perfectly do it manually using the Azure Portal, but you'll have to do them every time you want to start deploying resources into a new subscription.
+As you can see the required steps to start using IaC with Terraform and Azure Pipelines are quite simple and you could perfectly do it manually using the Azure Portal, but you'll have to do them every time you want to start deploying resources into a new subscription.
 So, having some kind of automation seems the way to go here.

 And that's what I want to show in this post, how to programmatically bootstrap an Azure subscription and an Azure DevOps project to start deploying Infrastructure as Code with Terraform.

 # Azure Bicep vs ARM Templates vs Terraform

-First of all let me talk a little about which tools are available when working with IaC on Azure.

 When working with Azure we have 2 native options for IaC: Azure Resource Manager (ARM) templates or Azure Bicep.

 ARM templates are essentially just JSON files with a few extended capabilities, describing the expected infrastructure to end up with, after applying the template.
-It works good, but writing them are a really pain in the ass.
+It works OK, but writing them are a really pain in the ass.

 Azure Bicep is an abstraction over ARM templates, that aims to drastically simplify the pain  experience of writing ARM templates, it has a cleaner syntax, improved type safety, and better support for modularity and code re-use.
 Bicep code is transpiled to standard ARM Template JSON files.

-For organizations starting a greenfield deployment only on Azure infrastructure and having no prior investment in other configuration languages such as Terraform, Bicep would be a great option.
+For organizations starting a greenfield deployment only on Azure infrastructure and having no prior investment in other configuration languages such as Terraform, Bicep is a good option.

 But the truth is that nowadays most of the companies I know that are working with Azure are using Terraform instead of Azure Bicep.

 Why is that?
-Terraform is a more mature option, works greats with multi-cloud scenarios or even when we want to provision resources on some PaaS/SaaS services, like: provisioning an Azure DevOps organization or a RabbitMq Cluster.
+Terraform is a more mature option, works greats with multi-cloud scenarios or even when we want to provision resources on some PaaS/SaaS services, like: provisioning resources inside an Azure DevOps organization or a RabbitMq Cluster.

-Also, Azure Bicep is relatively new, so for quite some time the only viable option to work with IaC on Azure was either Terraform or ARM templates, so a lot of companies made the choice back then and right now there is not enough benefits to ditch Terraform for Bicep.
+Also, Azure Bicep is relatively new, so for quite some time the only viable options to work with IaC on Azure was either Terraform or ARM templates, so a lot of companies made the choice back then and right now there is not enough benefits to ditch Terraform for Bicep.

-# Resources created during the bootstrap process
+# Resources created by the bootstrap script

 Here's a detailed list of which resources will be created during the bootstrap process:

 - A Resource Group.
 - An Storage Account that holds the Terraform State.
-- A no delete lock on the Storage Account.
+- A cannot-delete lock on the Storage Account.
-- A Service Principal that will be used by Azure DevOps to deploy infrastructure onto Azure.
-This SP has a custom role.
+- A Service Principal that will be used by Azure Pipelines to deploy infrastructure onto Azure.
+This SP will have a custom role.
-- A custom role for deploying infrastructure.
+- A custom role used for deploying infrastructure.
 This role has the same permissions as ``Contributor`` but can create role assigmnemts.
 It also have permissions to read, write and delete data on Azure Key Vaults and App Configurations.
 - A Key Vault to hold the credentials of the Service Principal.
-Also, the script by itself adds the SP credentials into the Key Vault, so you don't need to manipulate the Key Vault at all.
+  - The script itself adds the SP credentials into the Key Vault, so you don't need to manipulate the Vault at all.
-- A no delete lock on the Key Vault.
+- A cannot-delete lock on the Key Vault.
 - An Azure DevOps variable group that holds the credentials of the Service Principal.
-  - The bootstrap script links the Azure Key Vault we have created with this variable group and maps the SP credentials to the variable group, but to do that we will need another Service Principal.
+  - The bootstrap script links the Azure Key Vault we have created with this variable group and maps the SP credentials to the variable group.
-- A secondary Service Principal with a ``Key Vault Administrator`` role associated at the resource group scope.
+- A second Service Principal with a ``Key Vault Administrator`` role associated at the resource group scope.

-> _But why we need a secondary Service Principal?_
+> _Why we need a second Service Principal?_

-The Key Vault holds the Service Principal credentials that will be used to deploy infrastructure to Azure via Terraform.
-To deploy infrastructure into Azure we will use Azure Pipelines, but the pipelines needs to retrieve the SP credentials to be able to deploy the resources, so how we can retrieve those SP credentials?
+ To automate the deploying of infrastructure into Azure we will use Azure Pipelines, which means that the pipelines needs to retrieve the SP credentials to be able to deploy the resources.

+ And the SP credentials are stored in the Key Vault, so how we can the pipeline retrieve it?

 There are a few options available:

 - Create a variable group and store the SP credentials in plain text.
-- Create a variable group, link it with an existing KeyVault and use the secrets stored on the KV as variables in the pipeline.
+- Create a variable group, [link it with an existing Key Vault](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault) and use the secrets stored on the Vault as variables in the pipeline.
 - Use the [Azure Key Vault Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops)

-The first option is the easiest to implement but it is the less secure one, so it's discarded, the other two options are both ok, use whatever you prefer, I personally prefer using a variable group because using it alongside with Azure Pipelines is less verbose that using the KeyVault task.
+The first option is the easiest to implement but it is the less secure one, so it's discarded.

+The other two options are both ok, use whatever you prefer, I personally prefer using a variable group because is less verbose that using the KeyVault task.

-Nonetheless if you create a variable group and you want to link it to and existing Key Vault you need a Service Principal with permissions to retrieve secrets from the Vault, I could use the  Service Principal I'll be using to deploy resources to Azure but this SP has a role with far too many permissions, so it is a better practice to create another Service Principal with only Key Vault permissions and use it only to link the variable group with the Vault.
+Nevertheless, if you create a variable group and you want to link it to and existing Key Vault you need a Service Principal with permissions to retrieve secrets from the Vault.
+In this case I could use the Service Principal I'll be using to create the resources to Azure but it has a role with far too many permissions, so it is a better practice to create another Service Principal with only Key Vault permissions and use it only to link the variable group with the Vault.

 # Bootstrap Script: Powershell part